 Romance structure isn’t a hard and fast rule.
 It’s not really even a formula, although I’ve seen many people disagree.
-These are loose guidelines that make a love story make sense.
+There are loose guidelines that make a love story make sense.

 Everyone has their own structure when they write a romance.
-I have seen everything from nine plot points to more than twenty “requisite” scenes.
-There’s even a theory that a romance needs “three dates” to be well-structured.
+I have seen everything from nine plot points to more than 20 “requisite” scenes.
+There’s even a theory that a romance needs “three dates” to be well structured.

-That’s a lot of rules for an art form.
+There are seemingly a lot of rules for this art form.
 I prefer to think of romance structure as having five key elements that can have any number of scenes and any variety of storylines:

 - Meet cute

 The love interests have to meet somehow.
 If they already know each other when the story begins, then introduce readers to how they first met, perhaps through conversation.
 Readers love a good origin story.
 If they are friends or enemies when the story starts, show where the relationship dynamic begins to change.

 This is what readers live for.
 Give them those tiny moments that show increasing romantic tension.
 These are the breadcrumbs for the final goal of the story.

 3. Getting Together/Almost Getting Together